openstack/cinder-specs/specs/newton/ha-aa-manager_locks.rst

 Proposed change
 ===============

-This spec suggests modifying behavior introduced by `Tooz locks for A/A spec`_ for the case where the drivers don't need distributed locks.
+This spec suggests modifying behavior introduced by `Tooz locks for A/A`_ for the case where the drivers don't need distributed locks.
 So we would use local file locks in the drivers (if they use any) and for the locks in the manager we would use a locking mechanism based on the ``workers`` table that